 Other Accounts Managed by the Portfolio Managers.
-As of December 31, 2023, information on other accounts managed by the Fund's portfolio managers is as follows.
+As of December 31, 2024, information on other accounts managed by the Fund's portfolio managers is as follows.

-Registered Investment Other Poole d Investment Companies Vehicles Other Accounts Number of Total Assets Number of Total Assets Number of Total Assets Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million) Philip Meier 0 \$0.00 2 \$199.4 4 \$821.1 Belinda Hill 0 \$0.00 2 \$199.4 4 \$821.1
+Registered Investment Other Pooled Other

+Companies Investment Vehicles Accounts

+Number of Total Assets Number of Total Assets Number of Total Assets

+Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million)

+Philip Meier 0 \$0 2 \$248.0 4 \$740.6

+Belinda Hill 0 \$0 2 \$248.0 4 \$740.6

-Number of Accounts with Advisory Fee Based on Performance Registered Investment Other Pooled Investment Com panies Veh icles Other A Accounts Number of Total Assets Number of Total Assets Number of Total Assets Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million) Philip Meier 0 \$0.00 2 \$397.7 3 \$1,186.0 Belinda Hill 0 \$0.00 0 \$0.00 0 \$0.00
+Number of Accounts with Advisory Fee Based on Performance Registered Registered Investment Other Pooled Other Companies Investment Vehicles Accounts Number of Total Assets Number of Total Assets Number of Total Assets Portfolio Managers Accounts (in Million) Accounts (in Million) Accounts (in Million) Philip Meier 0 \$0 2 \$544.6 3 \$1,213.1 Belinda Hill 0 \$0 0 \$0 0 \$0

 Material Conflicts of Interest.
-Actual or apparent conflicts of interest may arise when the portfolio managers has day-to-day management responsibilities with respect to more than one fund or other account.
+Actual or apparent conflicts of interest may arise when the portfolio managers have day-to-day management responsibilities with respect to more than one fund or other account.
 Where conflicts of interest arise between the Fund and other accounts managed by the portfolio managers, the Sub-Adviser will proceed in a manner that ensures that the Fund will not be treated less favorably.
 There may be instances in which similar portfolio transactions may be executed for the same security for numerous accounts managed by the portfolio managers.
 In such instances, securities will be allocated in accordance with the Sub-Adviser's trade allocation policy.
 Though the Sub-Adviser has policies and procedures in place to address conflicts of interest, there is no guarantee that the Sub-Adviser's procedures will detect each and every situation in which a conflict arises.

 Compensation.
-As of the date of this SAI, Mr. Meier and Mrs. Hill receive compensation in the form of a fixed salary and incentive bonus from the Sub-Adviser, or, in the case of Mr. Meier, an affiliated entity in the U.K. The portfolio managers' incentive bonus is adjusted based on the performance of the overall firm as well as the performance of the strategies and portfolios managed by the portfolio managers (in each case, measured based on actual cash revenue received).
+Mr. Meier and Mrs. Hill receive compensation in the form of a fixed salary and incentive bonus from the Sub-Adviser, or, in the case of Mr. Meier, an affiliated entity in the U.K. The portfolio managers' incentive bonus is adjusted based on the performance of the overall firm as well as the performance of the strategies and portfolios managed by the portfolio managers (in each case, measured based on actual cash revenue received).
 The Sub-Adviser (directly or through its U.K. affiliate, as applicable) also provides the portfolio managers a 401(k) plan (or U.K. equivalent pension scheme), a Profit Sharing Plan which provides additional benefits including pre-tax deferral elections, Roth (post-tax) deferral elections, employer matching contributions and discretionary Profit Sharing allocations.
 The portfolio managers also share in a Performance Unit Plan which grants synthetic equity to the firm's staff.

 Ownership of the Fund by the Portfolio Managers.
-As of the date of this SAI, the portfolio managers owned the following securities in the Fund:
+As of December 31, 2024, the portfolio managers owned the following securities in the Fund:

 Dollar Range of Fund Shares Owned

-(None, \$1-\$10,000, \$10,001-\$50,000,

-\$50,001-\$100,000, \$100,001-\$500,000,
+(None, \$1 - \$10,000, \$10,001 - \$50,000,

+\$50,001 - \$100,000, \$100,001 - \$500,000,

-Name of Portfolio Managers \$500,001-\$1,000,000, Over \$1,000,000)
+Name of Portfolio Managers \$500,001 - \$1,000,000, Over \$1,000,000)

-Traine of Foreiono Trainagers \$300,001-\$1,000,000, Over \$1,000,000)

 Philip Meier None

+Belinda Hill \$1 - \$10,000